Ross Greenburg

-Ross Greenburg (born c.
-1955) was president of HBO Sports from 2000 to 2011.
+Ross Greenburg (born 1955) was president of HBO Sports from 2000 to 2011.

+Early life and education

+Greenburg grew up in Scarsdale, New York.
+He attended Brown University, where he worked as an assistant writer for the sports news director at WPRI-TV Providence.
+He graduated in 1977 with a degree in political science.

+Career

-He was an executive producer for HBO Sports in 1985.
-During his tenure he won 51 Sports Emmys and 8 Peabody Awards.
+Greenburg spent 33 years at HBO Sports.
+He served as VP and executive producer from 1985-1990 and then as Senior VP and executive producer from 1990-2000.
+In 2000, Greenburg became President and served in that position until 2011.
+During his tenure, he won 51 Sports Emmys and 8 Peabody Awards.
 He succeeded Seth Abraham as president.

 HBO Sports is famous for its series Sports of the 20th Century a series of sports documentaries produced by Greenburg, as well as the leading sports magazine show Real Sports with Bryant Gumbel, a football studio show led by Bob Costas, Dan Marino, Cris Carter, and Cris Collinsworth titled Inside the NFL and HBO World Championship Boxing.

+Following his tenure at HBO, Greenburg created Ross Greenburg Productions.

+In 2016, Greenburg took a teaching position at Iona College, where he served as Executive-in-Residence for the 2018-2019 academic year.
+He also served as an adjunct professor and advisory sports member.

+Awards & Recognition

 In 1990, he won the Sam Taub Award for excellence in boxing broadcasting journalism.

-He graduated from Brown University in 1977.
+In 2004, Greenburg was inducted into the Brown University Hall of Fame, and in 2022, he was inducted into the Sports Broadcasting Hall of Fame.

+Personal life

+Greenburg resides in Westchester County, New York, with his wife, Michele, and two children, twins Brad and Rachel.